carpentries-incubator/lesson-parallel-python/learners/setup.md

 ## Data Sets

 Clone the repository at [esciencecenter-digital-skills/parallel-python-workshop](https://github.com/esciencecenter-digital-skills/parallel-python-workshop).
-Follow instructions there, and run the unit tests to see if your setup is working.
+Follow software setup instructions there to setup the environment, and run the unit tests to see if your setup is working.

 ## Software Setup